genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/05_training-content-day5.md

 To test it, check if you can see the new log you added in the alpha event handler log file.
 -->

-## Navigating the documentation and how to get help​
+## How to get help​

-Remember that the Search function in the documentation is your friend.
+Remember that the Search function in the [documentation](https://docs.genesis.global/) is your friend.

 A new developer portal is on the way with features such as forum (internal Stack overflow), technical blogs, articles and more detailed documentation.